fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 ### Kubernetes Secret

 The default source is Kubernetes Secret objects.
-If a Secret with the same name as the application being deployed exists it is mounted in the container at a pre-defined location.
+If a Secret with the same name as the application being deployed exists in the same namespace it is mounted in the container at a pre-defined location.

 When using Kubernetes as a source of secrets it is possible to set the key `secrets_in_environment` in the application configuration to `true`, and each key-value pair in the Secret will be exposed as environment variables to your application.
-This flag is ignored for by other sources because of technical limits.
+This flag is ignored for by other sources because of technical limitations.

 ### Secrets init container